next-hat/nanocl/CONTRIBUTING.md

 ├── ndns # Source to build custom dnsmasq container image └── nproxy # Source to build custom nginx container image crates # Shared Libraries
-├── nanocl_error # Error utils used in the porject
+├── nanocl_error # Error utils used in the project
 ├── nanocl_stubs # Shared data structure mostly used as input and output of the DAEMON ├── nanocl_utils # A collection of utils used in the project └── nanocld_client # A nanocld client